sureshvenkey/oci/fn-functions/oci-load-file-into-adw-python/Readme.md

 3. Download the latest Oracle instant client libraries and make sure they are copied in the container.
 I used instantclient_21_5 (instantclient-basic-linux.x64-21.5.0.0.0dbru) which can be downloded from https://www.oracle.com/database/technologies/instant-client/downloads.html for more details refer Dockerfile.
 4. During build or deploy phase of the function, Oracle Functions uses the “func.yaml” file to create a temporary Dockerfile to build the Docker image.
 Once the docker image is created Oracle Functions deletes this file.
 If you need to add additional packages to be included in the conatiner, then create Dockerfile.
-Use the fn build command with verbose to know the Dockerfile which is used.
+Use the fn build command with verbose to know the Dockerfile used.
 > fn -v build

 For more detail about adding dependency packages at runtime, refer: